Fruits of the Holy Spirit

 2.5 Not joyous over wrong but rejoices over right.

 3.1 Prophecy will cease but love will continue.
-(Prophecy will be fulfilled.)
+(Prophecy will be fulfilled.)4.
+Love is Possible (Romans 5:5):

 3.2 Tongues will cease but love will continue.
 (We shall have perfect communication when God completes our salvation.)